pusheco/pushe-pwa-sample/README.md

 You can view the demo app in your mobile's chrome app ```https://pusheco.github.io/pushe-pwa-demo```, and after opening the web page after a couple of seconds a dialog will appear in the bottom of your page, and if you click on that you can install the **PWA** app and the shortcut will appear in your **home screen**!

+**Important Note:**

+In order to use the PWA specific service worker and web notification service worker in the root scope (/) we would import both servcie worker in `pushe-sw.js` service worker.

 # Install & Usage

 clone the project ```git clone git@github.com:pusheco/pushe-pwa-demo.git```